cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

 List of Filters
 ===============

-   Here are listed all the filter names that can be given as paramter to the function :py:meth:`meshlab.MeshSet.apply_filter`.
+   Here are listed all the filter names that can be given as paramter to the function :py:meth:`pmeshlab.MeshSet.apply_filter`.

    Please note: some filter parameters depend on the mesh(es) used as input of the filter.
 Default values listed here are computed on a 1x1x1 cube (pymeshlab/tests/sample/cube.obj), and they will be computed on the input mesh if they are left as default.